 If you’ve ever looked at a map created in the 1500s and 1600s, you might notice that many cartographers have filled every space with some kind of detail.

-Even in the vast spaces of ocean or in distant lands that weren’t yet fully understood, mapmakers made sure to fill every crevice with patterns, map monsters, and mythic creatures.
+Even in the vast spaces of ocean or in distant lands that weren’t yet fully understood, mapmakers made sure to fill every crevice with patterns, map monsters, mythical creatures, and emblems.

 What is Horror Vacui?

 Cartographers during this time seem to be specially afflicted with what some art historians called “Horror Vacui”.